 Click to Enlarge Image

-There is an around the world trip itinerary for everyone from adventure seekers to honeymooners to first-time travelers.
+There is an around the world trip itinerary for everyone.

-An around the world trip is exciting and truly a once-of-a-lifetime opportunity for most of us to see the world.
+An around the world trip is exciting and truly a once-of-a-lifetime opportunity!
 Maybe one day Nick & I will be among the lucky ones to have been able to travel around this beautiful world of ours.
 If an around the world trip isn’t your thing, check out these 4 unique travel destinations instead.

-How would you plan your round-the-world trip?
+How would you plan your around the world trip?
 Leave us a comment below, we would love to hear from you.